-- 4.1 This section sets out the approach to converting the Council's adopted standards into a calculation of provision needed in connection with new development.
+- 4.4 This section sets out the approach to converting the Council's adopted standards into a calculation of provision needed in connection with new development.
 The overall approach is set out in a flow chart.
-This section focuses on the mechanism to work out the requirement for each applicable type of open space and then how commuted sums would be calculated for off-site provision or enhancements. - 4.2 The residents of most types of residential development will generate additional demands for open space, sport and recreation facilities.
-Any application that results in a net increase in the number of dwellings in the Borough will generate additional demands on existing facilities.
-Affordable housing is likely to create demands the same as open market housing and is therefore included.
-However, the Core Strategy acknowledges that not all types of residential development will create the same demand for open spaces, sport and recreation facilities.
-Nursing homes and elderly persons' accommodation are different from family housing and will not be subject to the requirement for children's or young people's provision.
-Replacement dwellings also will not be expected to make provision. - 4.3 The threshold for the provision of open space, sport and recreation facilities is 15 dwellings or more.
-In response to restrictions on pooling section 106 monies which came into force in April 2015, the cost of administering multiple small payments and viability considerations, the Council is moving towards a threshold of 15 or more dwellings or a site area of 0.5ha or more.
-This is the threshold set out in Core Strategy Review policy DM29. - 4.4 The Council's standards for the provision of open space, sport and recreation facilities are quantified according to specific categories (typologies) in Appendix 6, (Table 10) of the Core Strategy Review, November 2014 (as modified).
-There are 10 identified 'typologies' (see Chapter 1 of this SPD), of which three do not have a quantity standard applied to them.
-There are minimum recommended size thresholds for different types of facilities set out in this SPD.
-They reflect recent Council strategies such as the play strategy, what constitutes a practical size to manage, what can practically be accommodated on development sites without compromising housing delivery and what is needed to accommodate the particular use (e.g. if the space is for children's play or sports pitches).
-The minimum sizes are set out in Appendix 3. - 4.5 Residential developments will be expected to contribute to the provision of open space, sport and recreation facilities and provision will be calculated based on a per person requirement.
+This section focuses on the mechanism to work out the requirement for each applicable type of open space and then how commuted sums would be calculated for off-site provision or enhancements. - 4.5 The residents of most types of residential development will generate additional demands for open space, sport and recreation facilities and increase demands of existing facilities.
+Affordable housing is likely to create the same demands as open market housing and is therefore included.
+However, nursing homes and elderly persons' accommodation are different from general housing and will not be subject to the requirement for children's or young people's provision.
+Replacement dwellings also will not be expected to make provision. - 4.6 Outside of these exemptions outlined above, residential developments will normally be expected to contribute to public open space, sport and recreational facilities.
+Provision will be calculated on a per person requirement.
 The occupiers for each proposed unit of accommodation will be calculated using the following methodology, which has been based on household data for Ipswich taken from the 2011 Census:

-Low and medium density development (defined by Core Strategy Review Policy DM30): High density development (defined by Core Strategy Review Policy DM30): An average of 1.9 persons per dwelling
+Residential developments will be expected to contribute to the provision of open space, sport and recreation facilities and provision will be An average of 2.4 persons per dwelling High density development (defined by Core Strategy Review Policy DM30): An average of 1.9 persons per dwelling